 The fourth research question aimed to qualitatively evaluate the participants' views on using dictogloss and jigsaw tasks through Telegram in grammar learning.
-The learners' responses were analyzed using Dörnyei's (2007) three-step coding process of open, axial, and selective coding.
+The learners' responses were analyzed using Dörnyei's (2007) three-step coding process, which involves open, axial, and selective coding.
 This was done to categorize the responses and identify the most representative themes that reflect the learners' perceptions in an organized manner.
-The two emerged themes of interview data were 1) Engagement and Motivation; and 2) Interactivity and Collaboration.
-Each category is explained below and then two interview extracts are subsequently provided in order to clarify learners' perceptions.

-Interviews were done in Persian for better eliciting of the responses.
+The two key themes that emerged from the interview data were 1) Engagement and Motivation, and 2) Interactivity and Collaboration.
+Each category is explained below, and two interview extracts are subsequently provided to clarify learners' perceptions.
+Interviews were conducted in Persian to facilitate the elicitation of responses.
 The English translations were provided in the following extracts.